2019 Renault Clio unveiled: supermini gets fresh look and new tech

 Boot space has increased to 391 litres, while a new double floor aims to simplify everyday loading.
 Meanwhile, the airier cabin is reflected by an extra 26 litres of passenger space storage.

-Trims are to be confirmed, but Renault will replace its sporty-looking GT-Line with a new RS Line trim that’s inspired by the company’s performance vehicles.
-It’ll be set apart by a honeycomb grille, 17in alloy wheels, sports seats and aluminium pedals among other changes.
+Trims are to be confirmed, but Renault will replace its sporty-looking GT-Line with aforementioned RS Line trim.
+Inspired by the company’s performance vehicles, it’ll be further set apart by 17in alloy wheels, sports seats and aluminium pedals among other changes.

 Exact engine and drivetrain specs are to be announced, but the new Clio sits on the same platform as the latest Nissan Micra.
 This means it’ll be available with a 0.9-litre turbo-petrol producing around 90bhp, while a more potent 1.3-litre petrol will also feature.